International Network for Life Studies

 Education:

 1985 M.A.
-(Ethics) at Graduate School of Humanities, the University of Tokyo
+(Ethics) Graduate School of Humanities, The University of Tokyo

 Current Positions:

-Professor of philosophy and ethics at College of Humanities and Social Sciences, Osaka Prefecture University, Japan (2005-)
+2015- Professor of philosophy and ethics at the School of Human Sciences, Waseda University, Japan.

 1997-1998 Associate Professor at Osaka Prefecture University

-1988-1997 Research Associate at International Research Center for Japanese Studies, Japan
+1988-1997 Research Associate at the International Research Center for Japanese Studies, Japan

 1988 Research Associate at the University of Tokyo